 Is Survivor and Big Brother Ruining The American Workforce?

-Posted by piblogger on January 22, 2011 · Comments Off
+Posted by piblogger on January 22, 2011 · Comments Off on Is Survivor and Big Brother Ruining The American Workforce?

 Do reality TV Shows like Survivor and Big Brother foster this duality of personality and scheming by openly awarding those who are best at playing the game?
 To be more precise are Survivor and Big Brother undermining present day work environments?